tc39/notes/es9/2018-03/mar-20.md

 ## 6. Report from the Ecma Secretariat

+(István Sebestyén)

-IS: something i already wrote into the meeting notes. its a very mechanical one regarding the editorships in the past. in 2016 we also had a very good pdf version.
-We have a problem with the latest pdf version of ecma262. the main format for ecma is the pdf version.
+IS: Something I already wrote into the meeting notes.
+It's a very mechanical one regarding the editorships in the past.
+In 2016 we also had a very good pdf version.
+We have a problem with the latest pdf version of ecma262.
+The main format for ecma is the pdf version.
 But here for ECMAScript what we are doing the html version, but we still need the pdf version.
-The main format for TC39 is the HTML version

-IS: The PDF version created from the HTML doesn't look good.
+The main format for TC39 is the HTML version.
+The PDF version created from the HTML doesn't look good.
 For instance, the page numbers are broken.
 Luckily, I have somebody in the ECMA secretary that can do the transformation but unfortunately we don't have a good tool for the transformation of html to PDF.
 If someone has a tool that we can buy or that we can get; that would be a great thing.
 My request would be that for this edition to help with this. we are getting still a lot of requests for full downloads of the pdf version.
 The PDF is still the #1 standard that everyone is taking from us.
 Public libraries and other organizations would also like to have a good looking copy, that asked for the PDF version.
 So I will need some sort of help on that.

-MB: (after the meeting) What’s wrong with `chrome --headless --disable-gpu --print-to-pdf 'https://tc39.github.io/ecma262/'`?
+MB: (after the meeting) What's wrong with `chrome --headless --disable-gpu --print-to-pdf 'https://tc39.github.io/ecma262/'`?
 Page numbers seem to work fine.
 There is one minor rendering issue which is patched [here](https://github.com/bterlson/ecmarkup/pull/134).

-IS: Another point which i also wanted to bring up. there are several issues regarding tc39 practices. for me they are not problems. the issues we are having here are basically that TC39 operates in a different manner than any of the other ECMA communities but this brings up issues and we have to solve it.
+IS: There are several issues regarding tc39 practices.
+For me they are not problems.
+The issues we are having here are basically that TC39 operates in a different manner than any of the other ECMA communities but this brings up issues and we have to solve it.

-And we are doing it with the mangagment and only to bring this to the management committee - which really belongs to them. each time they hear that there are problems,

-There are some people in the management who are really thinking about big problems, etc. In my opinion, this is an extremely good group with real problems we don't have to solve,

-to the next executive committee meetings and this is how to handle the, not the external participants that are not TC39, but for instance for one of the categories of people who are coming here, that

-We should make a new category of people in ECMA who have been working for 20 years, who have really shown continued support—I don't know what this special group should be called—
+And we are doing it with the mangagment and only to bring this to the management committee - which really belongs to them. each time they hear that there are problems, there are some people in the management who are really thinking about big problems, etc. In my opinion, this is an extremely good group with real problems we don't have to solve, to the next executive committee meetings and this is how to handle the, not the external participants that are not TC39, but for instance for one of the categories of people who are coming here, that we should make a new category of people in ECMA who have been working for 20 years, who have really shown continued support—I don't know what this special group should be called—

 ??: Ecma Fellows?

-IS: This is something that really that would be defined by the Executive committee. the only thing that they cannot do is voting and they should follow the ECMA rules.
+IS: This is something that really that would be defined by the Executive committee.
+The only thing that they cannot do is voting and they should follow the ECMA rules.
 This is something we must discuss in the executive committee.
 How should we handle those who are not part of this organization.
 Babel community doesn't have any legal status, so they can't sign up as members.
-For an organization that doesn't have any legal status. they must follow some … this is a dilemma - ECMA has the royalty free on one side, on the other hand, the strengths of TC39 that we are trying to reach out the the open source community like Nodejs and Babel. it s a little bit of a contradiction, and i call this an issue -- how do we solve this.
+For an organization that doesn't have any legal status. they must follow some ... this is a dilemma - ECMA has the royalty free on one side, on the other hand, the strengths of TC39 that we are trying to reach out the the open source community like Nodejs and Babel. it s a little bit of a contradiction, and I call this an issue -- how do we solve this.

 BT: I would like to make a comment about the PDF.
 For those who aren't aware of the history, we used to use a word document.
 But we're now doing development on GitHub with a html spec format.
 If anyone else is on the CSS working group there's a print media spec that could help with this!
-(Laughs…)
+(Laughs...)

-Dean has a magic toolchain that will give us a higher fidelity. i have two things to say on that ...
+Dean has a magic toolchain that will give us a higher fidelity.
+I have two things to say on that ...

 MM: Does it help that the source is in ecmarkup?
 Would that help at all?

 BT: I mean we could make our own Tags with semantics for printing, that could help for our pe-processing.rinting, we have a tool for converting them.

-BT: That would be a lot of work i think, i would rather stick to a toolchain that renders in webkit and does something cool with it.
+BT: That would be a lot of work I think, I would rather stick to a toolchain that renders in webkit and does something cool with it.
 The two reasons why this is difficult right now are two reasons: the reason why the PDF doesn't look good anymore is that the PDF doesn't work well for implementation work.
 If you're someone that is using the PDF as an implementer, and you're upset?

-W?: its nice to be able to download
+WH: its nice to be able to download

 BT: You can download an HTML page too, it's one document

-W?: from a librarians perspective it's more likely to still work in 10 years than some random HTML page…
+WH: from a librarians perspective it's more likely to still work in 10 years than some random HTML page...

-BT: Yeah, I don't know about that…
+BT: Yeah, I don't know about that...

 IS: E.g. the Swiss National Library always comes to us regarding this.
 It will be kept in the mountains of the swiss alps for 1000 years, it should look good.
 ECMAScript / Javascript is one of the most important standards today.
-So, we have to expect much more interest in the topic as for a typical standard, ....
+So, we have to expect much more interest in the topic as for a typical standard, ...

 BT: I have a suggestion I can't justify spending a significant amount of effort getting back the fidelity we've lost because it's the peoples that are working on the spec that are ???.

 And now the website is now many times more usable than the PDF for finding references and highlighting things

-So I want to point out that there are contractors who will take your html site and produce a very nice pdf out of it. they just need to be paid money.
+So I want to point out that there are contractors who will take your html site and produce a very nice pdf out of it.
+They just need to be paid money.
 If ECMA would be willing to put money towards this, I'll be happy to work with those people.

-IS: absolutely, we just want to get closer.
-Perhaps we get more man power, or perhaps a tool, then we can get closer [to achieving that].
+IS: Absolutely, we just want to get closer.
+Perhaps we get more man power, or perhaps a tool, then we can get closer (to achieving that).

-BT; the only thing that i will try this cycle will be to try dean's tool
+BT: The only thing that I will try this cycle will be to try dean's tool

 IS: It's closer

-BT: if you are hearing complaints, i am guessing that Dean's tool will fix this.
+BT: if you are hearing complaints, I am guessing that Dean's tool will fix this.
 I guess the best way to address those concerns would be by hiring a company who's doing it?

-IS: Best effort…
+IS: Best effort...

-BT: Well, what we currently have is also a best effort… (Laughs) Making a PDF that is hight quality we need to hiring someone.
+BT: Well, what we currently have is also a best effort...
+(Laughs) Making a PDF that is high quality we need to hiring someone.

-IS: no no, the community is happy with the current verions and i do not want to over burden anyone
+IS: no no, the community is happy with the current verions and I do not want to over burden anyone

-RJE: any comments before lunch?

 DE: thanks for your work over the years with communicating and handling the ECMA coordination with our committee's practices.
 Finding a right balance between ECMA sustainability and being open to a larger community.

 (applause)

-RJE: Let's break for lunch.

 #### Conclusion/Resolution